Blue Dot Network: Global launch

 In 2024, the certification framework was made available to quality infrastructure projects globally.
 The Blue Dot Network Secretariat, a multilateral organisation, was officially launched on 8 April 2024.
 The Blue Dot Network Secretariat, in partnership with global certification companies - Bureau Veritas, Ricardo and SGS - began the assessment of prospective projects seeking certification.
-In April 2025, the Blue Dot Network Secretariat hosted a certification ceremony, where the Blue Dot Network certification was awareded to the first group of projects.
-The first certified projects include the Eurasia tunnel in Istanbul; Aguas do Rio, a major water sanitation works in the Rio de Janeiro region of Brazil, undersea data cable in Palau, and the El Dorado international airport in Colombia.
+In April 2025, the Blue Dot Network Secretariat hosted a certification ceremony, where the Blue Dot Network certification was awarded to the first group of projects.
+The first certified projects include the Eurasia tunnel in Istanbul; Aguas do Rio, a major water sanitation works in the Rio de Janeiro region of Brazil; an undersea data cable in Palau; and the El Dorado international airport in Colombia.